aaron-david-hughes/FileValidator/README.md

 </h2>
 <p>
-    The below diagram indicates the flow of validation of json files character by character:
+    The below diagram indicates the flow of validation of binary files character by character:
 </p>

 ```mermaid